 At Roofing Superstore, we’re often asked:

 How many types of roof tiles are there?
+The most popular ones are:

 The key to choosing the best roof tiles for your project is to consider your budget and the overall finish you’re looking to achieve.
 So what roof tiles are used in the UK?